CAFA1/long-driller/readingcode/driller.md

 				if self.redis and self.redis.sismember(self.identifier + '-finished', True):
 					return

-				if 'diverted' not in simgr.stashes: #liu in step(31.4) function find the 'diverted' state continue
+				if 'diverted' not in simgr.stashes: #liu in step(31.4) find the 'diverted' state continue
 				#http://angr.io/api-doc/angr.html
-				while simgr.diverted:
-					state = simgr.diverted.pop(0)
+				while simgr.diverted:#liu make new sample for the diverted state at each step state = simgr.diverted.pop(0)
 					l.debug("Found a diverted state, exploring to some extent.") w = self._writeout(state.history.bbl_addrs[-1], state) #liu solve the state and generate a new sample